 It is not built as well as the Canon "L" series of lenses but does have value for the beginning photo enthusiast.
 It covers a nice range of wide-angle to medium telephoto magnification.

 This lens is very affordable compared to the entire line of "L" series Canon zoom lenses.
 Some people label it as a hobby lens.
 One of its stronger features is the image stabilizer (IS).

-If you are an aspiring photographer and shoot weddings or other commercial photography jobs you might want to consider the Canon 24-105, a lens that will give you photos with less defects.
+If you are an aspiring photographer and shoot weddings or other commercial photography jobs you might want to consider the Canon 24-105, a pro level lens that will give you photos with virtually no lens defects.

-Lenses like this may experience lens/zoom creep when aimed downward.
+Lenses like this may experience lens/zoom creep when the lens is aimed downward.
 It has a variable maximum aperture lens which means your exposure settings may change when you zoom if you are shooting at wide open aperture.

 The 28-135 takes 72mm filters, so if you have one of the other Canon lenses that take a 72mm filter, you need an adapter or a new set of filters.

 If you don't use filters, the filter size doesn't really matter to you.

 If you have an older Canon camera with a 1.3x crop factor this lens still has a nice useful range equivalent to 35-169mm.
 The Canon EOS-1D Mark IV is the most notable Canon with a 1.3x factor.